 The Ministries is obligated under non-cancelable operating leases for four thrift facilities.
-Total lease expense under these leases recorded for the fiscal year ended June 30, 2023, was \$494,382, consisting of operating lease expense.
-The Ministries implemented the provisions of ASC Leases effective July 1, 2022, using the modified retrospective approach.
-The Ministries elected the optional practical expedient package which, among other things, includes the historical classification of leases.
+Total lease expense under these leases recorded for the fiscal year ended June 30, 2024, was \$494,382, consisting of operating lease expense.
+The Ministries follows the provisions of ASC Leases.
 Operating leases are recorded as operating right of use assets and obligations under operating lease liabilities in the Statement of Financial Position.
-As a result of the implementation of this standard, the Ministries recognized Right of Use Assets - Buildings for \$1,944,580.
-The assets are being reduced over the remaining term of the leases and had a balance of \$1,527,697 as of June 30, 2023.
-The Ministries also recognized operating lease liabilities of \$1,944,580.
-The lease liabilities are being amortized over the remaining term of the leases and had a balance of \$1,542,413 as of June 30, 2023.
+The Ministries recognized Right of Use Assets - Buildings for \$1,944,580.
+The assets are being reduced over the remaining term of the leases and had a balance of \$1,122,623 as of June 30, 2024.
+The Ministries also recognized operating lease liabilities are being amortized over the remaining term of the leases and had a balance of \$1,944,580.
+The lease liabilities are being amortized over the remaining term of the leases and had a balance of \$1,942,623 as of June 30, 2024.

-As of June 30, 2023, the weighted-average remaining term for all operating leases is 4.61 years.
-The weighted-average discount rate associated with operating leases as of June 30, 2023, is 4.5%.
+As of June 30, 2024, the weighted-average remaining term for all operating leases is 4.04 years.
+The weighted-average discount rate associated with operating leases as of June 30, 2024, is 4.5%.